-LGV/PSV/Licensing/Fork-lift Truck Driver Medicals
+LGV/PSV/Licensing/Fork Lift Truck Driver Medicals

 - On application for the licence